-^{} Speech is a general high school elective but is not a course that the UC or CSU use for the determination of admissions eligibility.
+\ Speech is a general high school elective but is not a course that the UC or CSU use for the determination of admissions eligibility.
+For more information, go to the GPA and Class Rank page on the OPHS web site.